arr0nax/queen-attack/README.md

 # queen attack
 ## a website about chess
-this site contains the logic required to check if a chess piece can make a valid attack on another piece it was made to learn how to incorporate javascript into php, and sends information from javascript to the php app
+This site contains the logic required to check if a chess piece can make a valid attack on another piece.
+It was made to learn how to incorporate javascript into php, and sends information from javascript to the php app.

 ## Application Spex
 * _detect possible vertical collision_